Almarch/pygotchi/README.md

 The app is now secured & available world-wide at `https://<your public ip>`.

-### 🗺️ Next step: use a domain name
+### 🏰 Next step: use a domain name

 You may move a step further, purchase a domain name and use a trusted connection.
-In this case, it will be necessary to include [certbot](https://hub.docker.com/r/certbot/certbot) to the docker-compose cluster, and to parameterize `nginx.conf` accordingly.
+In this case, it will be necessary to include [certbot](https://hub.docker.com/r/certbot/certbot) to the docker-compose cluster, and to parameterize keycloak and `nginx.conf` accordingly.

 Be extra careful as the certbot can (and will) directly access the linux `iptables` \(docker daemon has admin privileges\), opening ports and by-passing `ufw`.